National Wireless Program

 Not all services are available using online request forms.
-Select the forms section to see what services are available online at the NWP website: HERE If you need services that are not listed in the eight online forms, call the Customer Service Center help desk at 405-954-5408.
+Select the forms section to see what services are available online at the NWP website: HERE If you need services that are not listed in the eight online forms, call the NWP Help Desk at 405-954-5408.

 Please do not add cellular devices to AITS.
 NWP Property submits the AITS upload information to the AITS Help Desk at the end of each month for auto-upload.
 Each device is submitted with the AITS Property information listed in the request form given through REMEDY by the requestor.
 This review and verification process may take up to 2 months.
-If you do not see this device posted to your property inventory within 3 months of receipt please call the Customer Service Center at 405-954-5408.
-If there are further questions, you can email the NWP directly by selecting “Contact Us”.
+If you do not see this device posted to your property inventory within 3 months of receipt please call the NWP Help Desk at 405-954-5408.
+If there are further questions, you can email the NWP directly by selecting “Contact NWP”.

 NWP has been working to streamline the AITS upload process for customers.
 All active cost centers have recently had “ADM” added to their Location ID and “EQUIP” added to their Facility Type in AITS.
 NWP will soon implement a new standard practice of auto-uploading all new devices to the ADM/EQUIP.
 This will ensure all devices are sent to a standard location each and every time.
 The delegates/custodian can either choose to leave the devices in their ADM/EQUIP or they can adjust to a Location ID of their choosing.
 This will eliminate the most common error we encounter with users not knowing their property information beyond their cost center.